Sally Rockey

-Sarah (Sally) Jean Rockey (born February 13, 1958) is the inaugural Executive Director of the Foundation for Food and Agriculture Research, where she funds innovative agricultural research efforts through private/public partnerships.
-Prior to this position, Rockey was Deputy Director for Extramural Research at the United States National Institutes of Health (NIH), overseeing research administration for the largest research program in the world.
+Sarah (Sally) Jean Rockey (born February 13, 1958) was the inaugural executive director of the Foundation for Food and Agriculture Research, an organization that funds innovative agricultural research efforts through private/public partnerships.
+Prior to this position, Rockey was deputy director for Extramural Research at the United States National Institutes of Health (NIH), overseeing research administration for the largest research program in the world.

 Early years

 Rockey is the third of four children of Ann Kaserman Rockey and Lee Cady Rockey.
 She moved often as a child as her father was transferred through his job at General Electric.
 When she was ten, her family settled in Lake Lucerne in Bainbridge, Ohio.
 She graduated from Kenston High School in 1976, attended Bowling Green State University for two years and transferred to the Ohio State University where she received three degrees, a BS in Zoology and a Masters and Ph.D. in Entomology.
 After graduation she held a postdoctoral position at the Department of Entomology, University of Wisconsin.